Data Science with Python Certification Traini ...

 An Integrated Development Environment is one of the best tools a programmer could use.
 It enables developers to work efficiently.
 While some programmers discredit the idea of using more than a text editor, when you find yourself working for a big project, an IDE will have features that makes the life of a developer quite easy.

-A brief on Introduction to Python IDE will help you unveil the advantages of using it.
+A brief on Python IDE will help you unveil the advantages of using it.

 Strings are the most important data types in computer languages.
 A string in python is a sequence of characters and are immutable.
 This means that once defined, they cannot be changed.
 For example, the replace